nakigoe/any-test-ru-reaper/README.md

 <b>The script collects questions, answers and dummies for the specified test and stores them both in `txt` format to prepare for the test (only correct answers), and in `xml` format (all answers) to import into the Moodle questions bank.</b>

-To import into the Moodle questions bank the generated `xml` file, see my other repository: <a href="https://github.com/nakigoe/moodle-bank" target="_blank">github.com/nakigoe/moodle-bank</a>
+To import into the Moodle questions bank the generated `xml` file, cast an eye on my other repository: <a href="https://github.com/nakigoe/moodle-bank" target="_blank">github.com/nakigoe/moodle-bank</a>

 ## How To Use